gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 *"Grey, dear friend, is all theory,*
 *And green the golden tree of life."*

-The contrast of grey theory and green-golden life — the sound of the German (the assonance, the rhythm, the weight of "grau" against "grün") — the paradox of "green golden tree"
+The contrast of grey theory and green-golden life, the sound of the German (the assonance, the rhythm, the weight of "grau" against "grün"), the paradox of "green golden tree"
-(green and gold are themselves opposed, yet both describe life) —
+(green and gold are themselves opposed, yet both describe life),

 no translation catches all of this.

 You must read Goethe in German.
-If you cannot read German —
+If you cannot read German,
 read him in German anyway,
 alongside a translation,
 and listen to what you hear